Mass Effect: Critical response

 The original Mass Effect trilogy has received near-universal critical acclaim across all release platforms, according to review aggregator Metacritic.
 All three games have received numerous nominations as well as number of year-end awards from video game publications and major award ceremonies.
 The first two Mass Effect titles are widely considered to be among the greatest games of all time.
 Mass Effect 2 in particular is the most critically acclaimed game in the series and garnered numerous game of the year awards following its release.
 It received over 70 perfect review scores.
 In 2013 IGN rated the Mass Effect Trilogy the best Xbox 360 game(s) out of a list of 25, and the 7th best PS3 game(s) out of a list of 25.

-The fourth installment, Mass Effect: Andromeda received a less enthusiastic critical reception, with a consensus among critics that it is not up to par with its predecessors in terms of overall quality, although the improved combat received praise.
+The fourth installment, Mass Effect: Andromeda, received a less enthusiastic critical reception, with a consensus among critics that it was not up to par with its predecessors in terms of overall quality, although the improved combat received praise.